St Brice's Day massacre: The massacre

 In 1002 Æthelred was told that the Danish men in his territory "would faithlessly take his life, and then all his councillors, and possess his kingdom afterwards".
 In response, "the king gave an order to slay all the Danes that were in England."

 It is generally assumed by historians that this decree was not an indiscriminate call for the extermination of England's Danish population, but targeted the belligerent Danish army, recent settlers, and remnants of Æthelred's own mercenary force, some of whom had proved fickle and disloyal by joining the Danish invaders.
 Although the later Norman chronicler William of Jumièges claims that the entire Anglo-Danish population—including men, women, and children—were targeted, modern historians hold this to be a non-contemporary exaggeration, as there is no contemporary evidence of widespread slaughter, and the 12th century historian Henry of Huntingdon claimed that only Danish men in certain towns and regions were attacked by Æthelred's men.
 Historian Ian Howard assumes that no more than a few hundred Danes were killed, and that the victims were nearly all members of the invading army and their families.

 Historians believe there was noteworthy loss of life, though evidence is lacking on any specific estimates.
-There are historical records which state that Gunhilde, the sister of Sweyn Forkbeard, the King of Denmark, was a victim along with her husband Pallig Tokesen, the Danish Ealdorman of Devonshire.
-He had taken part in raids on the south coast.
+The twelfth-century historian William of Malmesbury stated that Gunhilde, the sister of Swein Forkbeard, the King of Denmark, was a victim along with her husband Pallig, but William is the only source for Gunhilde's existence and Pallig deserted the English before the massacre.
+The historian Ann Williams thinks that the story is a myth.
+Pallig took part in raids on the south coast.